belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - SSIN includes business data leading to unnecessary replacements
 - Ambiguous "(sub)registers" notion mixing different concepts

-**For more information we refer to the consolidated slidedeck on slide: 56-57**
+> **ℹ️ Info: For more information we refer to the consolidated slidedeck on slide: 56-57**

 ## Next Steps: